 To give you an idea of the difference between posted rates and discounted rates, here are the rates from Canada’s five big banks:

 The starting point of any mortgage rate negotiation should be the discounted rate.
 Unfortunately, most consumers are unaware of this, putting them at a major disadvantage.

 It gets worse, though.
 The more loyal you are as a customer, the less of a deal you’re likely to be offered.
 If you’ve been with a bank a long time, or have several products with them, the bank will assume you’re less likely to shop around.
 As a result, they won’t immediately offer you the best rates available.
 Unfortunately, the bank’s assumptions are often correct, with loyal customers more likely to accept a rate closer to the posted rate.
 That’s why we recommend comparing mortgage rates regularly.

-Further, those borrowers up for mortgage renewals are even less likely to shop around (85% renew with their existing lenders).
+Borrowers who are up for mortgage renewals are even less likely to shop around, with 85% of people renewing with their current lender.
 So, resist the temptation to sign the dotted line when your bank sends you a mortgage renewal notice.
-It can save you a full percentage or more on your annual mortgage rate, or thousands of dollars.The Bank of Canada’s recent report on ‘Discounting in Mortgage Markets’ confirms this rationale and found that new clients received a rate discount of .10% more than existing clients, and that, on the whole, ‘loyal customers pay more’.
+It can save you a full percentage or more on your annual mortgage rate.
+A 2011 report by The Bank of Canada on ‘Discounting in Mortgage Markets’ confirmed this, finding that new clients received a rate discount of .10% more than existing clients, and that, on the whole, loyal customers pay more.

 When calculating the IRD penalty with a lender who uses two sets of rates, the formula becomes more complicated.